Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Abstract

 \section{Abstract}

-Real-world image super-resolution (Real-SR) has been revolutionized by leveraging the powerful generative priors of large-scale diffusion and flow-based models.
-However, fine-tuning these models on limited LR-HR pairs often precipitates ``prior collapse'' that the model sacrifices its inherent generative richness to overfit specific training degradations.
-This issue is further exacerbated in one-step generation, where the absence of multi-step refinement leads to significant trajectory drift and artifact generation.
-In this paper, we propose \OurModel, a novel framework that rectifies one-step SR trajectories via allomorphic generative flows to maintain high-fidelity generative realism.
-Specifically, we utilize Signal-to-Noise Ratio (SNR) Guided Trajectory Initialization to establish a physically grounded starting state by aligning the degradation level of LR latent features with the optimal anchoring timestep of the pre-trained flow.
-To ensure a stable, curvature-free path for one-step inference, we propose Flow-Anchored Trajectory Consistency (FATC), which enforces velocity-level supervision across intermediate states.
-Furthermore, we develop Allomorphic Trajectory Matching (ATM), a self-adversarial alignment strategy that minimizes the distributional discrepancy between the SR flow and the generative flow in a unified vector field.
-Extensive experiments on both synthetic and real-world benchmarks demonstrate that \OurModel achieves state-of-the-art performance in one-step Real-SR, offering a superior balance between restoration fidelity and generative realism while maintaining extreme efficiency.
+Real-world image super-resolution (Real-SR) has been revolutionized by leveraging the powerful generative priors from Diffusion Models (DMs) and Flow Matching (FM).
+However, existing one-step methods typically replace Gaussian noise with degraded low-resolution (LR) latents at initialization, introducing a substantial distribution shift that further leads to trajectory deviation and prior collapse under extreme acceleration.
+To overcome these limitations, we propose \OurModel, a novel FM-based framework that rectifies one-step SR flows via allomorphic generative flows to maintain high-fidelity generative realism.
+Specifically, we utilize SNR-Guided Trajectory Initialization to identify a statistically aligned intermediate state along the pre-trained path to integrate LR representations into the generative flow.
+To ensure a stable, low-curvature path for one-step inference, we propose Flow-Anchored Trajectory Consistency (FATC), which explicitly regularizes the velocity field of the underlying probability flow.
+Furthermore, we develop Allomorphic Trajectory Matching (ATM), a self-adversarial distillation strategy that jointly models the SR flow and the generative flow within a unified velocity field, enabling one-step Real-SR while preserving the generative prior.
+Extensive experiments on both synthetic and real-world benchmarks demonstrate that \OurModel achieves state-of-the-art performance in one-step Real-SR, offering a superior balance between fidelity and realism while maintaining extreme efficiency.